Saif1101/CinePoolApp/README.md

 Tired of texting your friends on 10 different platforms asking them for movie recommendations?
 Planning to watch a movie with your friends on the weekend?

-You can do everything, literally everything, on the CinePoolApp.
+Everything's possible on the CinePool app.

 ## Sign Up